Chapter 20 Layers of abstraction

 defp atom_to_status(:filled), do: "FILLED"

-The Worker will now pattern matches on the Core.Exchange.Order struct instead of Binance.Order as before.
+The Worker will now pattern match on the Core.Exchange.Order struct instead of Binance.Order as before.
 Inside the callback, we simplified the mapping to the schema struct and updated the conflict to the renamed id column.
 Finally, we added the helper functions to convert status and side atoms to strings.

-21.3.8 The Mox approach summary
+20.3.8 The Mox approach summary

 We didn’t yet look into updating our tests, but instead of focusing on that, we will chat about our implementation.